 If you decide not to support ORT any more or request that we have no further contact with you, we will keep some basic information in order to avoid sending you unwanted materials in the future and to ensure that we don’t accidentally duplicate information.

-If you attend an event, make a donation or provide any financial support, we will keep the purchase information for a period of seven years for accounting purposes.
+If you attend an event, make a donation or provide any financial support, we will keep the purchase information for a period of ten years for accounting purposes.

 You have a number of rights about how the personal information you provide can be used.
 These are:

-If you would like to know more about your rights under the data protection law, you can find out more at the Information Commissioners Office website (UK) or the supervisory body for your country of residence (if in the EEA).
+If you would like to know more about your rights under data protection legislation, you can find out more at the UK Information Commissioner’s Office website or the supervisory body for your country of residence if you are in the EEA.

 Remember, you can change the way you hear from us or withdraw your permission for us to process your personal information at any time by using the form on our ‘Contact Us’ page.